gomena/gomena.github.io/index.md

 I develop robust, efficient and theoretically sound statistical methodology for tackling problems in life sciences involving data.
 My experience comes from Neuroscience and Epidemiology, but I am always eager to explore challenges in other fields as well.
 I am particularly interested in using/analyzing tools coming from Bayesian statistics, because of its practical appeal, and from Optimal Transport, where I have grown a more theoretical/methodological interest; I explore the computational and statistical aspects of entropic optimal transport in order to derive new sensible statistical procedures.
 \
 \
-The most up-to date list of my publicly available scholarly work is available at my [Google Scholar profile](https://scholar.google.com/citations?user=TJlkOdcAAAAJ&hl=en&oi=ao).
+You can go to my [Google Scholar profile](https://scholar.google.com/citations?user=TJlkOdcAAAAJ&hl=en&oi=ao) for the most up-to date list of my publicly available scholarly work.

 ### News/Highlights